AMSP-04/NETN-LOG/NETN-LOG.md

 Figure 9-20: Provider Sends a Negative Offer to the Consumer.

-###	Repair Types
+##	Repair Types
 The `NETN_RepairTypeEnum16` enumerated data type is defined in the NETN-Repair FOM and identifies a large set of repair types.
 These enumerations are also defined in the RPR-Enumerations FOM module.
 DIS does not define the enumerated values as part of the core specification.

 In the RPR FOM modules values are defined as a fixed part of some enumerated data types.
 In order not to violate the modular FOM merging rules, the NETN Logistics FOM modules does not define any extensions to these data types as part of the FOM module.
 A separate table for adding values to the existing range of enumerations defined in the RPR FOM modules is allowed instead.
 This table shall be part of any federation specific agreements where extensions to an enumerated data type are required.
 It is also recommended but not required that any additional enumerated values added to this data type shall be submitted as Change Requests to the SISO RPR-FOM Product Development Group.
 All existing enumerators in RPR FOM modules and their values are reserved.
 Additional repair types are documented in the federation specific agreements.

-## Transport
+# Transport Service

-Transport services are used when there are needs to transport non-consumable materials such as platforms, units or battlefield entities.
+Transport services are used when there are needs to transport non-consumable materiel such as platforms, units or battlefield entities.
 The providing federate models the transport.
 The Transport pattern follows the basic NETN Service Consumer-Provider pattern for establishing a service contract and a service delivery.

 Services for Transport include:
-* Transport service provided by a facility, a unit or entity with transportation capability of storing and delivering non-consumable materials.
+* Transport service provided by a facility, a unit or entity with transportation capability of storing and delivering non-consumable materiel.
-* Embarkment service provided by a facility, a unit or entity with transportation capability of storing non-consumable materials.
+* Embarkment service provided by a facility, a unit or entity with transportation capability of storing non-consumable materiel.
-* Disembarkment service provided by a facility, a unit or entity with transportation capability of delivering non-consumable materials.
+* Disembarkment service provided by a facility, a unit or entity with transportation capability of delivering non-consumable materiel.

 Transport services differ in terms of the flow of units between service consumer and service provider:
 * In Disembarkment service, units are transferred from a service provider to a service consumer.
 * In Embarkment service, units are transferred from a service consumer to a service provider.
 * The Transport service consists of both Embarkment and Disembarkment service.

-The Embarkment and Disembarkment services could also be extended to management of facilities; with the capability of delivering and storing non-consumable materials to/from other facilities, units or battlefield entities.
+The Embarkment and Disembarkment services could also be extended to management of facilities; with the capability of delivering and storing non-consumable materiel to/from other facilities, units or battlefield entities.
 The Transport pattern includes an optional Transfer of Modelling Responsibility mechanism between a service consumer and a service provider (see Transfer of Modelling Responsibility).

 Figure 9-21: Transport FOM Module.